Ph.D. Program Requirements

 Students must complete a research paper that is judged to be of quality sufficient to be published in a well-respected journal or research conference.

 5. Pass the Preliminary Exam

 After completing coursework and the Preliminary Research Paper, students can take the Preliminary Exam.
 Students are expected to take the Preliminary Exam during their 5th semester in the program.
 Students form a Preliminary Exam Committee with three members: all should be UC Berkeley faculty and at least two should be from the School of Information.

-The first step towards taking the Preliminary Exam is for the student to write a summary and synthesis of his or her work up to this point, to give the committee an overview of the student’s work, and to allow the student to reflect upon and synthesize his or her work.
+- Providing a summary and synthesis of his or her work in the program up to this point, to give the committee an overview of the student’s work, and to allow the student to reflect upon and synthesize his or her work.

 6. Pass the Qualifying Exam

 Ph.D. students preparing for the Qualifying Exam should carefully review Section F2.8 of the Graduate Division’s Guide to Graduate Policy.
 The Qualifying Examination Committee must consist of at least four faculty members, at least one of whom must be an Academic Senate member from outside the School of Information.